 You can also find shampoos pretty much everywhere you like to shop for beauty products.
 Beyond the popular Sephora, Ulta and Dermstore, department stores like Nordstrom and Macy’s carry an array of shampoos.
 Mega retailers like Amazon, Walmart and Target likely have your shampoo needs covered, too — if you prefer “clean” hair products, here’s how to navigate Target Clean and Clean at Sephora, both of which carry shampoos.

-This $10 shampoo is free of common allergens — parabens, sulfates and fragrances — that can cause flaking, itching and rashes, according to Allawh.
-Vaniceram claims its pH-balanced shampoo is dermatologist-tested and compatible with all textures, ranging from straight to kinky-curly.
-It boasts a 4.5-star average rating from more than 5,770 reviews on Amazon.
+This shampoo is free of parabens, sulfates (like sodium lauryl sulfate, which can irritate the scalp and dry out hair) and fragrances that can cause flaking, itching and rashes, according to Allawh.
+Vanicream says its shampoo is compatible with all hair textures, ranging from straight to kinky-curly.
+It has a 4.5-star average rating from more than 9,276 reviews on Amazon.

 Best shampoo for thinning hair: Keranique

-If you want fuller hair, then Allawh recommended this keratin-rich shampoo that boasts 2-percent minoxidil, a topical “ingredient [that] has been clinically shown to promote hair growth in both men and women.”
-(Notably, minoxidil is found in Rogaine.)
-Keranique’s “gentle” shampoo is free of sulfates and boasts moisturizing ingredients like panax ginseng root extract and arctium majus root extract, which help “prevent further hair loss.”
-It received a 4.3-star average rating from more than 4,000 reviews on Amazon.
+If you want fuller hair, Allawh recommended this shampoo with 2% minoxidil, a topical “ingredient [that] has been clinically shown to promote hair growth in both men and women,” she said.
+(Minoxidil is found in Rogaine.)
+Keranique’s “gentle” shampoo is also sulfate-free and formulated with moisturizing ingredients like panax ginseng root extract and arctium majus root extract, which the Allawh said helps “prevent further hair loss.”
+A gentler, sulfate-free is key to a healthy scalp if you have thinner hair, noted Reslan: “The thinner and finer the hair, the more sensitive the scalp is as it lacks the same protection and coverage thicker hair provides.”
+Keranique has a 4.4-star average rating from more than 3,000 reviews on Amazon.

 Best baby shampoo: Burt's Bees

-Allawh recommended this “gentle and safe” shampoo for babies (and adults with sensitive skin) because the Burt’s Bees formula boasts “clean and natural ingredients” like vitamin B and various minerals.
-“Most importantly [it] lacks harsh ingredients that typically trigger dry, flaking skin in newborns and infants such as sulfates, parabens, fragrance and phthalates,” she told us.
-It is the only shampoo on our list that can also be used as a body wash and it is available in a pack of three if you prefer.
-It received a 4.7-star average rating from more than 3,600 reviews on Amazon.
+Babies deserve quality shampoo too, even if the hair on their head is still on its way.
+Allawh recommended this “gentle and safe” shampoo for babies — and adults with sensitive skin — because the Burt’s Bees formula “lacks harsh ingredients that typically trigger dry, flaking skin in newborns and infants such as sulfates, parabens, fragrance and phthalates,” she told us.
+It is the only shampoo on our list that can also be used as a body wash.
+It has a 4.7-star average rating from 3,405 reviews on Amazon.